1953 Iranian coup d'état: United States' role

 While the broad outlines of the operation are known, "...the C.I.A.'s records were widely thought by historians to have the potential to add depth and clarity to a famous but little-documented intelligence operation", reporter Tim Weiner wrote in The New York Times 29 May 1997.

 "The Central Intelligence Agency, which has repeatedly pledged for more than five years to make public the files from its secret mission to overthrow the government of Iran in 1953, said today that it had destroyed or lost almost all the documents decades ago."

 Donald Wilber, one of the CIA officers who planned the 1953 coup in Iran, wrote an account titled, Clandestine Service History Overthrow of Premier Mossadeq of Iran: November 1952 – August 1953.
 Wilber said one goal of the coup was to strengthen the Shah.
 In 2000, James Risen at The New York Times obtained the previously secret CIA version of the coup written by Wilber and summarized its contents, which includes the following:

 In early August, the CIA increased the pressure.
-Iranian operatives pretending to be Communists threatened Muslim leaders with "savage punishment if they opposed Mossadegh", seeking to stir anti-Communist sentiment in the religious community.
+Iranian operatives pretending to be Communists threatened Muslim leaders with "savage punishment if they opposed Mosaddegh", seeking to stir anti-Communist sentiment in the religious community.

 In addition, the secret history says, the house of at least one prominent Muslim was bombed by CIA agents posing as Communists.
 It does not say whether anyone was hurt in this attack.

 The agency was intensifying its propaganda campaign.
 A leading newspaper owner was granted a personal loan of about $45,000, "in the belief that this would make his organ amenable to our purposes."

 The Shah remained intransigent.
-In a 1 August meeting with General Norman Schwarzkopf, he refused to sign the C.I.A.-written decrees firing Mr. Mossadegh and appointing General Zahedi.
+In a 1 August meeting with General Norman Schwarzkopf, he refused to sign the C.I.A.-written decrees firing Mr. Mosaddegh and appointing General Zahedi.
 He said he doubted that the army would support him in a showdown.

 The National Security Archive at George Washington University contains the full account by Wilber, along with many other coup-related documents and analysis.